h2oai/sparkling-water/doc/tutorials/use_on_zeppelin.rst

 Sparkling Water and Zeppelin
 ----------------------------

-Since Sparkling Water exposes Scala API, it is possible to access it directly from the Zeppelin's notebook cell marked by ``%spark`` tag.
+Because Sparkling Water exposes the Scala API, it is possible to access it directly from the Zeppelin's notebook cell marked by the ``%spark`` tag.

 Launch Zeppelin with Sparkling Water
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using Sparkling Water from Zeppelin is easy since Sparkling Water is
-distributed as a Spark package.
-In this case, before launching Zeppelin
-addition shell variable is needed:
+Using Sparkling Water from Zeppelin is easy because Sparkling Water is distributed as a Spark package.
+In this case, before launching Zeppelin, an addition shell variable is needed:

 .. code:: bash